-From the pharmaceutical industry perspective, the inability to predict which patients will benefit from immunotherapy has resulted in the recent failure of several major clinical trials.
+From the pharmaceutical industry’s perspective, the inability to predict which patients will benefit from immunotherapy has resulted in the recent failure of several major clinical trials.
 For these reasons, identifying appropriate candidates for immunotherapy is critical for maximizing clinical benefit, avoiding unnecessary toxicities and reducing costs.

 Although many cancer treatments initially show positive results, eventual resistance, characterized by tumor relapse or spread, is common.
-Traditionally, studies investigating tumor aggressiveness and resistance to therapy have focused on tumor-related features such as genetic and epigenetic changes that either accumulate over time or exist from an early stage (PMID 28397828, for example).
-However, this is only part of the picture.
+Traditionally, studies investigating tumor aggressiveness and resistance to therapy have focused on tumor-related features such as genetic and epigenetic changes that either accumulate over time or exist from an early stage.
+But this is only part of the picture.

 Looking beyond the tumor to see the actual patient, or “host,” adds an important layer of information.
-It is now becoming clear that the physiological reactions of the host to the treatment, collectively known as the “host response,” ultimately influence tumor behavior, often in favor of tumor growth and spread.
-For several years researchers have been investigating how an individual’s unique host response to a variety of cancer therapies may promote therapy resistance and ultimately worsen the outcome, as summarized in recent scientific reviews (PMID 27118493,31645711).
+It is now becoming clear that the physiological reactions of the host to the treatment, collectively known as the host response, ultimately influence tumor behavior, often in favor of tumor growth and spread.
+For several years researchers have been investigating how an individual’s unique host response to a variety of cancer therapies may promote therapy resistance and worsen the outcome, as summarized in recent scientific reviews.